Free FDLE Warrant Search

 - assisting with confirmation via physical identification of the suspect; and

-- processing bonds received from outside jurisdictions on criminal warrants for the purpose of booking fugitives in absentia.
+- processing bonds received from outside jurisdictions on criminal warrants to book fugitives in absentia.

 Checking for Outstanding Warrants on a Suspect

-If a law enforcement officer performs a check for outstanding warrants on a suspect, the officer will use the FCIC/NCIC criminal history check to find any unrelated outstanding warrant in the same jurisdiction.
+If a law enforcement officer checks for outstanding warrants on a suspect or “wanted person,” then the officer will use the FCIC/NCIC criminal history check to find any unrelated outstanding warrant in the same jurisdiction.

 If the officer finds such a warrant, the officer has the authority to arrest the suspect even if sufficient probable cause has not been developed for the current case being investigated.